-Gross to net calculator solves multiple different tax-related problems.
-The tax base issue might be a bit confusing, see the "gross vs net" section below for an explanation.
-Net to gross is a nearly identical calculator, but with fields rearranged, so that some people might find it easier to grasp the difference between gross and net (sometimes we think in one direction and have a problem reversing the process).
+Gross to net calculator solves multiple tax-related problems.
+When viewing this calculator, the tax base issue might be a bit confusing at first, you check out the "gross vs net" section below for an explanation.
+Our net to gross calculator is a nearly identical calculator, but with fields rearranged, so that some people might find it easier to grasp the difference between gross and net (as sometimes we think in one direction and have a problem seeing the reverse of the process).

-It's important to know what's the base for the tax.
+It's important to know what the base is for the tax.
 For example, when we're talking about gross income vs net income, the tax is based on the gross value.
 If we earn

 $100 and the tax rate is